karanthakakr04/kubernetes-bootcamp/Installation/Windows/README.md

 # Kubernetes Tools Installation Scripts

-This repository contains PowerShell scripts to automate the installation of `kubectl` and `kind` on Windows machines.
+This folder contains PowerShell scripts to automate the installation of `kubectl` and `kind` on Windows machines.

 ## Prerequisites